adch99/QuantumKickedRotor/README.md

   `pyinstrument` which is a statistical profiler.
 * These programs are probably not the most efficient ways to generate these plots but I don't know much in order to optimise them.
+* Most of this code is in the python files and not in Jupyter Notebooks, contrary to what GitHub may think.